St. John Vianney

 When he himself was arrested, Valerian offered him clemency if he would bring to Valerian all of the fabled gold and silver treasures of the Church.
 At the end of the three days that Lawrence had requested to do this, Lawrence brought before him all the poor and needy of Rome, saying, “Here is the church’s treasure!”

 For his witness, he was ordered to be burned on a grating over a slow fire.
 Tradition holds that the execution of this lowly deacon sparked massive conversions to the Christian faith, so impressed were the residents of Rome with Lawrence’s living witness to the message of Jesus to recognize Him in the poor of the world.
+There is a legend that the ashes of his burned body were dispersed by the winds, and appear at different places around the world on his feast day

 St. Maximilian Kolbe